race-against-ai/ngitl_micro_manager/README.md

 The NGITL MicroManager meant to help starting and Managing different Projects.
 Usage includes Component managing, so you're able to let only the components you need to run and replace existing components with your own that you're currently working on

-It also includes a Project Creator in its settings window, to set up another project instead of the standard one
+It also includes a Project Creator in its settings window, to set up a project.

+The Build does not Include a pre-made project

 ## Setup environment